-Recently Hubs came across this abandoned guitar.
-He’s the best ‘Partner in Grime’ a girl could ever ask for: always bringing me other people’s discarded items!
+Hubs is the best ‘Partner in Grime’ a girl could ever ask for: dutifully bringing me other people’s discarded items!

-The wood on the body was split in many places.
+See all the split wood on the body?
 That was slightly problematic because instead of cutting away the face entirely, I wanted to leave a 1″ border around the perimeter which would still leave the cracks.
 Having a border was beneficial to helping hold the soil in place, so I decided to embrace the cracks!

 Clean the guitar before you start or after your disassemble.
 Remove the strings by loosening the tuning keys…